 Georgia Workers’ Comp Laws Demand Your Employer Protect You

-Any employer with more than three employees must carry workers’ compensation insurance coverage under Georgia law.
-This insurance covers employees whether they are temporary, part-time, full-time, or seasonal.
-As long as a staff member is considered an employee of the company, they should be protected by their employer’s workers’ comp insurance protection.
+Under Georgia workers’ compensation laws, any business with three or more employees is required to carry workers’ comp insurance.
+This includes all employees, whether they are full-time, part-time, temporary, or seasonal.
+As long as an individual is considered an employee under the law, they must be covered by their employer’s comp policy.

 Get the strong arm